Home » WordPress Tutorials » Basics » How to Use WordPress Text Editor

 On the other hand, if you have updated, and have installed the plugin we’ve mentioned (Classic Editor), here is where you can find the text editor:

-On the other hand, if you prefer using the Gutenberg Editor, you’ll have the option to Enter the now called “Code Editor” with a combination of keys.
+On the other hand, if you prefer using the Gutenberg Editor, you’ll have the option to Enter the now-called “Code Editor” with a combination of keys.
 Namely, Ctrl + Alt + Shift + M.

 Or, you can go to the three dots on the top right corner of the page, and look for Code Editor.

-How to Underscore Text in WordPress
+Gutenberg Tutorial: How to Move Blocks in WordPress